United States v. E. C. Knight Co.

 United States v.
 E. C. Knight Co., 156 U.S. 1 (1895), also known as the "Sugar Trust Case," was a United States Supreme Court antitrust case that severely limited the federal government's power to pursue antitrust actions under the Sherman Antitrust Act.
 In Chief Justice Melville Fuller's majority opinion, the Court held that the U.S. Congress could not regulate manufacturing and thus gave state governments the sole power to take legal action against manufacturing monopolies.
+The case was the Supreme Court's first interpretation of the Sherman Antitrust Act.
 The case has never been overruled, but in Swift & Co. v.
 United States and subsequent cases, the Court has held that Congress can regulate manufacturing when it affects interstate commerce.

 The case

 In 1892, the American Sugar Refining Company gained control of the E. C. Knight Company and several others, which resulted in a 98% monopoly of the American sugar refining industry.
 U.S. President Grover Cleveland, in his second term of office (1893-1897), directed the national government to sue the Knight Company under the provisions of the Sherman Antitrust Act to prevent the acquisition.
 The question the court had to answer was, "could the Sherman Antitrust Act suppress a monopoly in the manufacture of a good, as well as its distribution?"